 Furthermore, weapons used by the Taliban in Farah, Ghor, Herat and Helmand provinces are made at "joint Russian and Iranian arms manufacturing companies", according to Niazi.
 The weapons are delivered to the Taliban through Afghanistan's borders with Iran and Tajikistan, he said.

-While Russia's involvement in Afghanistan ostensibly aims to beat back the "Islamic State of Iraq and Syria" (ISIS) Khorasan branch and other extremist groups, Afghan officials say Russia's support of the Taliban is hypocrisy.
+While Russia's involvement in Afghanistan ostensibly aims to beat back the "Islamic State" (IS) Khorasan branch and other extremist groups, Afghan officials say Russia's support of the Taliban is hypocrisy.

-"The Russians say the purpose of their relationship with Taliban is to fight against ISIS.
-In reality, however, this is not a fight against ISIS, but just [support for] another terrorist group," said Helay Irshad, a member of parliament representing the Kochi minority.
+"The Russians say the purpose of their relationship with Taliban is to fight against IS.
+In reality, however, this is not a fight against IS but just [support for] another terrorist group," said Helay Irshad, a member of parliament representing the Kochi minority.

 "Russia's support for the Taliban weakens our government and our security forces in the fight against terrorism," she told Salaam Times.
 "This will also damage achievements of the government and international community during the past 16 years."